nleo1980/CI-Test/README.md

 # MyPractices
-Used for testing Travis-CI works with GttHub and Azure
+Used for testing Travis-CI works with GttHub and Kubernetes